Summer and Fall 2019 Welcome and Orientation

-Who Should Attend?
-All new international students must attend International Student Orientation on Monday, August 15.
+Who should attend?
+All new international students must attend International Student Orientation on Monday, August 19.
 Visit the International Student and Scholar Services website for ISC check-in and orientation schedules and for additional orientation activities for international students.

 Topics covered in this session: